Former mayors voice support for Improve Our Tulsa 3 package headed to voters Tuesday

 IOT 3 would provide $295.8 million for streets and transportation, $270.4 for city facilities, $152.8 million for capital equipment, and $95 million for housing and neighborhoods.

+Lindsay Hutchison, president and CEO of Tulsa Zoo Management Inc., said the $25.7 million the city-owned facility would receive from IOT 3 would go toward critical infrastructure.

-“A lot of it is for our 25-year-old rainforest facility,” Hutchinson said.
-“So a new electrical system, water filtration system, HVAC, as well as four new roofs at the zoo, different buildings, and then also redoing our children's zoo.”
+“A lot of it is for our 25-year-old Rainforest facility,” Hutchison said.
+“So a new electrical system, water filtration system, HVAC, as well as four new roofs at the zoo — different buildings — and then also redoing our children's zoo.”

 The proposed capital improvements package has its detractors.
 City Councilor Grant Miller and the Tulsa County Republican Party have come out against it.